a-fsh-r/Explainable-Medical-Image-Classification/README.md

 # Explainable Medical Image Classification

 This repository contains explainable AI projects for medical image classification, covering brain tumor MRI scans and histopathology images for cancer detection.
-The goal across all projects is to achieve high classification accuracy while making the model’s decisions interpretable using modern XAI methods and attention.
+The goal across all projects is to achieve high classification accuracy while making the model’s decisions interpretable using modern **XAI methods** and **attention mechanisms**.

 ---